essacheez/Multiarm-Bandits/README.md

 - Understand the **exploration-exploitation tradeoff**
 - Implement classic **bandit algorithms** from scratch
 - Compare algorithm performance through **simulation**
-- Gain insights into **online learning** and decision making under uncertainty

-## 💡 Key Insights

-This notebook provides both **theoretical insights** and **practical implementations**, making it an ideal resource for understanding how intelligent agents learn to make optimal decisions under uncertainty.

 ## 📊 Use Cases